 Launch of Veterinary Vaccine Development Process Map

-Dr Michael James Francis of BioVacc Consulting Ltd, and member of the UK Vaccine Network and Board Member of the International Veterinary Vaccinology Network, highlights the recent launch of the Veterinary Vaccine Development Process Map.
+Dr Michael James Francis of BioVacc Consulting Ltd, a member of the UK Vaccine Network and Board Member of the International Veterinary Vaccinology Network, highlights the recent launch of the Veterinary Vaccine Development Process Map.

 UK Vaccine Network